 - Get the contact information of others involved

 - Obtain insurance information from the other driver

 - Ask witnesses what they saw, and note their names and phone numbers

-- Take photos of the vehicles, the scene and any contributing factors, such as road obstructions
+- Take photos of the vehicles, the accident scene and any contributing factors, such as road obstructions

 - File a police report or obtain the number of a report in progress

-- Call an auto accident attorney on your behalf
+- Call an auto accident lawyer to understand your legal rights

 Also, it is important to remain as neutral as possible and not assign blame at this point since that could lead to a shouting match.
 It is equally critical not to make any admission of fault until you reach a settlement with the liable party or have your day in court.

 As soon as possible, call your own auto insurance carrier to submit an auto accident claim.
 Explain the circumstances leading up to the incident, and offer the contact information for the others involved, including the witnesses.
 The claim adjuster will consult with the other driver’s insurance company and get back to you.
 Do not accept a settlement offer until you can speak with an auto accident attorney.

 In 2016, 102 Americans lost their lives every day in traffic accidents, according to the National Highway Traffic Safety Administration.
 Alcohol impairment was a causal factor in nearly one-third of those accidents.
 The majority involved motorcycle accidents, but passenger vehicle (car and truck) incidents came in a close second.